James-Yu/LaTeX-Workshop/dev/README.md

 We describe the purpose of the scripts found in the current directory.

 These scripts are actually only frontend to the `pyintel` package, which implements the core mechanisms.
+It fetches the latest list of packages and classes along with their descriptions from CTAN at https://ctan.org/pkg.
+It uses the TeXLive Package database `texlive.tlpdb` retrieved from https://mirrors.ircam.fr/pub/CTAN/systems/texlive/tlnet/tlpkg/texlive.tlpdb.

 ## ctanpkglist.py

-It fetches the latest list of packages and classes along with their descriptions from CTAN at https://ctan.org/pkg and save the result as a json file.
-For every package
+It produces the intellisense data for classes and packages and save the result as json files: `../data/classnames.json` and `../data/packagenames.json`.

 ### Classes

-The list of classes is computed from the local LaTeX installation by looking for `.cls` files in `ls-R`.
-The description associated to each class is retrieved from CTAN.
+The list of classes is computed from the TeXLive Package database by looking for all `.cls` files.
+The description associated to each class is obtained from CTAN.

 ### Packages

 Getting a proper list of packages is tricky as the package names (as listed by CTAN) do not always match the base names of the `.sty` files to be loaded by `\usepackage`.
 This is handled in the following way

-- We use the local `ls-R` file to
+- We use the TeXLive Package database to
-  - List all the `.sty` files provided by the local LaTeX installation.
+  - List all the `.sty` files provided by TeXLive
-  - For every directory in `texmf`, list the `.sty` files it contains.
-The last component of a directory name inside `texmf` is typically the package name as defined by CTAN, hence the name to pass to `\usepackage` is the base name of one of the `.sty` files inside it.
+  - For every package, list the `.sty` files it contains.
+The name to pass to `\usepackage` is the base name of one of the `.sty` files listed there.
 - For every package `pkg` listed by CTAN
-  - If `pkg.sty` exists on the local installation, store `pkg` for package intellisense.
+  - If `pkg.sty` exists in the TeXLive Package database, store `pkg` for package intellisense.
-  - If not, search if a directory `pkg/` exists and look up a file whose lowercase name matches `pkg`.
+  - If not, search if a package `pkg/` exists in the TeXLive Package database and look up a file whose lowercase name matches `pkg`.
 If it is found, then save it for package intellisense.

 As some packages cannot be properly detected using the above mechanism, we maintain a list of extra packages to be added to the list in [extra-packagenames.json](extra-packagenames.json).
 These packages are automatically added at the end of the [`ctanpkglist.py`](dev/ctanpkglist.py) script.